txd283/FeCu-Irradiation-KMCLib/README.md

 This is my repository for my third year undergraduate project for modelling irradiation damage.

 I have used KMCLib (latest commit 9ce74cf9f27a29bffd8020194e225d36c384a854) https://github.com/leetmaa/KMCLib for my code.
-I have included a complied version for OS X 10.10.2 with clang, no MPI.
+I have included a complied version for OS X 10.10.2 (clang no MPI) and Ubuntu 14.04.2 64bit (gcc no MPI)

-The model so far (12/02/15) is only a simple vacancies diffusion with an Fe bcc lattice.
+The model so far (26/02/15) does:

+- vacancy clustering
+- copper clustering for RPV steels
+- CFG format output support for atomeye visualisation

 TODO:

-- include custom rate calculator to include vacancy clustering
-- include second neighbours interactions
 - include interstitials and their annihilation with vacancies (nearest neighbours)
-- print out my required data
-- complete CFG file format for atomeye visualisation (in progress)

 If you have any questions, please feel free to contact me at txd283@bham.ac.uk